Explore Our Curriculum

 • English 6

 In this course, students develop literary analysis techniques by engaging with a variety of texts.
-For each of these texts, students engage in class discussion, group projects, and writing assignments, which allow students to develop their communication and critical thinking skills.
-Throughout the school year, students express ideas through a variety of writing assignments, including personal narrative, creative writing, persuasion, and literary responses to literature.
-In addition to learning grammar through discrete units and in the contexts of selected readings, students focus on building their writing by developing critical essays.
+For each of these texts, students participate in class discussion, group projects, and writing assignments, which allow students to develop their communication and critical thinking skills.
+Throughout the school year, students express ideas through a variety of writing assignments, including personal narrative, creative writing, persuasion, and literary responses.
+Our readings, discussions, and writing prompts will connect to three questions:

 • The Westing Game